top of page

 STUDENT NEEDS & SUPPORT

-Q: Do you serve students with disabilities or special learning needs?
+Q: Do you serve students with different learning needs?

 Q: Do you accept students with ADHD or Autism?